o-ran-sc/nonrtric-plt-ranpm/pmproducer/docs/overview.rst

 The format of the delivered PM measurement is the same as the input format (which in turn is a Json mapping done from 3GPP TS 32.432/3GPP TS 32.435).
+The data can be delivered in gzipped format or in cleartext (indicated by an element in the Kafka header).

 The result of the PM filtering preserves the structure of a 3GPP PM report.
 Here follows an example of a resulting delivered PM report.